VDI App: Azure Machine is Not Associated as Azure Machine in Topology View

 Issue

-You deployed the ControlUp Agent on an Azure machine (see the setup guide for Azure-AD joined machines) and you can see the Azure machine in the Real-Time Console.
+You deployed the ControlUp Agent on an Azure machine (see the setup guide for Azure-AD joined machines) and you can see the Azure machine in the Real-Time DX Console.

-Technical background
+Technical Background

 Virtual machines in the VDI App are associated according to the internal property AssociationMask which you can query with the Invoke-CUQuery cmdlet on the monitor machine.